Zimbabwe's public sector union backs down on strike, cites volatile situation

 Wage negotiations between the government and the Apex Council, which represents 17 public sector unions, broke down on Wednesday.
 The unions then met to decide a date for a strike and announce it this week but the talks ended in disarray.

 “Apex feels that its not conducive to take action.
-The situation is volatile and polarized and the action we take may be hijacked for issues which have nothing to do with labor,” Cecilia Alexander, Apex Council’s chairwoman told Reuters.
+The situation is volatile and polarized and the action we take may be hijacked for issues which have nothing to do with labour,” Cecilia Alexander, Apex Council’s chairwoman told Reuters.
+(Reporting by MacDonald Dzirutwe Editing by James Macharia)